kolyvan/listok/README.md

 ## special forms

 - def, defconstant, defun, defstruct, setf,
+- let, let*
 - if, cond, do, and, or
 - spawn, match
 - collect